vidhiJain/AroundTheWorldCheckmate/README.md

 ### status.py:

-There are 2 portals: registration portal and game portal
+There are 3 portals: registration portal, game portal, leaderboard portal

 * When the registration portal is open, people can register and get a team account
 * When the game portal is open, people can play checkmate
-* People can always see the leaderboard
+* When the leaderboard portal is open, anyone can see the leaderboard

 Running the script: